 - Do not start or stop on a slope.
-If tires lose traction, disengage the blade(s) and proceed slowly straight down the slope. - Do not turn on slopes unless necessary, and then, turn slowly and gradually uphill, if possible. - Do not mow near drop-offs, ditches, or embankments.
-The mower could suddenly turn over if a wheel is over the edge of a cliff or ditch, or if an edge caves in.
+If tires lose traction, disengage the blade(s) and proceed slowly straight down the slope. - Do not turn on slopes unless necessary, and then, turn slowly and gradually downhill, if possible. - Do not mow near drop-offs, ditches, or embankments.
+The operator could lose footing or balance or mower could suddenly turn over if a wheel is over the edge of a cliff or ditch, or if an edge caves in. - Do not mow on wet grass.
+Reduced footing or traction could cause sliding. - Do not try to stabilize the unit by putting your foot on the ground. - Do not mow excessively steep slopes. - Do not use grass catcher on steep slopes.